tGodson/platform-game/README.md

  - [Basic GIT](http://rogerdudler.github.io/git-guide/)
  - [Install NPM](https://www.npmjs.com/get-npm)

-## How to install the game locally
+## How to install the game locally and start the game

 - Fork/Clone this project to your local machine with the command `git clone https://github.com/tGodson/platform-game.git`
 - `cd` into the project directory